-He was raised in Longmont and is a graduate of Colorado State University.
+Mitch went to Niwot High School and is a 1982 graduate of Colorado State University.

-As main anchor at an Oklahoma City station at the time of the federal building bombing in 1995, Mitch has a unique perspective on the tragedy.
+As main anchor there at the time of the federal building bombing in 1995, Mitch has a unique perspective on the tragedy.
 Mitch broke the story on the bombing trials moving to Denver.
 He is also one of a handful of journalists nationwide who covered this story continuously from the day of the explosion.
-Mitch was awarded two Regional Emmy awards for his coverage of the story -- one for Best Anchor and another for Live News.
+Mitch was awarded two Regional Emmy awards for his coverage of the story.

-Nearly 33 years of reporting experience have enabled Mitch to cover such stories as the Columbine tragedy, San Francisco earthquake of 1989, the Los Angeles riots, the Clarence Thomas hearings and Hurricane Andrew in Florida and Louisiana.
+Mitch has covered many high profile stories as the Aurora theater shooting, the Columbine tragedy, the San Francisco earthquake of 1989, the Los Angeles riots, the Clarence Thomas hearings and Hurricane Andrew in Florida and Louisiana.

 Mitch often finds himself in unusual places while covering stories, for instance: